zyddnys/manga-image-translator/README.md

 --overwrite                                  Overwrite already translated images in batch mode.
 --skip-no-text                               Skip image without text (Will not be saved).
---model-dir MODEL_DIR                        Model directory (by default ./models in project root) --use-cuda                                   Turn on/off cuda --use-cuda-limited                           Turn on/off cuda (excluding offline translator) --detector {default,ctd,craft,none}          Text detector used for creating a text mask from an
+--model-dir MODEL_DIR                        Model directory (by default ./models in project root) --use-gpu                                   Turn on/off gpu ( automatic del) --use-gpu-limited                           Turn on/off gpu (excluding offline translator) --detector {default,ctd,craft,none}          Text detector used for creating a text mask from an
                                              image, DO NOT use craft for manga, it's not designed for it